 The Doctoral Programme in Gender, Culture and Society (SKY) is a multidisciplinary doctoral programme based on the co-operation of five Faculties.
 The programme concentrates on questions of gender, sexuality and feminist scholarship from the perspectives of a wide array of humanities and social sciences.
 The programme understands gender as multidimensional and places a strong emphasis on the categories that intersect with gender including ethnicity and race, age, class, religion, and sexualities.

-The Doctoral Programme in Gender, Culture and Society (SKY) invites applications for 1 doctoral candidate positions for a 1–4 year period starting primarily from 1 January 2019.
+The Doctoral Programme in Gender, Culture and Society (SKY) invites applications for 1 doctoral candidate positions for a 1–4 year period starting from 1 January 2020.
 The duration of the employment contract depends on the phase of the appointee´s thesis.
 Previous grant or working contract as doctoral candidate for maximum one year does not prevent the candidate from receiving a 4 years’ position.